Resources for Teaching Online

 - Faculty may co-teach an online course as long as the other instructor is certified, in which case, the faculty member will be certified at the completion of the course.

-Online course development stipends are determined by the Provost's Council and coordinated by Library and Information Technology Services (LITS).
+Online course development stipends are determined by the Provost's Council and coordinated by Information Technology Services (ITS).
 Each year, the council makes a determination, based on institutional need, as to what courses/programs/topics will be funded.

 - Best Practices for Teaching Online